bitnose/learning-blog/content/posts/homework-2.md

     ...
     $2y$18$axMtQ4N8j/NQVItQJed9uORfsUK667RAWfycwFMtDBD6zAo1Se2eu:12345

 The cracking took 22 minutes and 23 seconds.
-A hashrate
+The hash rate was very low because I don't have a compatible GPU available on my machine.
+The software shows 0H/s, I assume it's shows zero when the hash rate is below 1H/s.